I build AI systems for the nation's most complex missions — and I believe the hardest problems in this field are never purely technical.

 I am currently a Principal Data Scientist at SAIC, where I lead AI/ML strategy across a $4.6B+ opportunity pipeline — architecting modernization solutions across defense and civil federal agencies.
 My work spans enterprise-scale RAG systems, agentic workflows, and the technical whitepapers that define how next-generation data architectures actually get built and deployed at community scale.

 I am a limb salvage patient.
 I wear an IDEO brace to move through the world.
-I have a Master of Data Science from UC San Diego, multiple federal civilian awards, an Emmy, and a job I'm proud of.
+I have a Master of Data Science from UC San Diego, multiple federal civilian awards, and a job I am proud of.
 I tell this story not for sympathy but because it is the foundation of everything I build: I have never had the luxury of assuming a system was designed with me in mind.
 That shapes how I approach every novel challenge.
 It shapes how I approach AI.

 Leading AI and Data strategy across Navy, DoT, DHS, MPA, and VA — not at the project level, but at the community level.
 Building the RAG pipelines, agentic workflows, and data architectures that modernize entire agencies and defense communities.